Early Bird registration discount through January 30, 2025

 five 1-hour sessions

-This course—offered in Fall 2024—combines two related courses: Tell the Economic Story of Your Conserved Lands and Trails Without Hiring an Economist and Tell the Economic Story of Your National and State Parks and Heritage AreasWithout Hiring an Economist.
+This course combines two related courses: Tell the Economic Story of Your Conserved Lands and Trails Without Hiring an Economist and Tell the Economic Story of Your National and State Parks and Heritage AreasWithout Hiring an Economist.

 Economic impact is an important selling point for funding nature and heritage areas, on both public or privately conserved land.
 Reliable economic figures can help coalesce support among local and state officials, who are often gatekeepers to funding for easements and acquisition, maintenance, construction, expansion and programs.
 Understanding the varied economic benefits of parks, heritage areas, private preserves and trails can also help you expand your circle of allies and partners to include economic developers and the local business community.
 And it can help build public support.